working hours

 The challenges of tracking work hours today

-Whether you use pen and paper methods or sophisticated software, accuracy is critical to effective hour tracking.
+Whether you use pen and paper methods or sophisticated software, accuracy is critical to effectively tracking how many work hours your employees have clocked.
 However, it's becoming increasingly difficult for employers to track working hours.
 Several factors drive this trend, including:

 A dispersed workforce